cabal-club/cable/readme.md

 2. An **intermediary peer**.
 This is any client who received the request from one or more peers and has also forwarded it to others.
-An intermediary peer has both a set of *inbound peers* for a request as well as *outbound peers*.
+An intermediary peer has both a set of *inbound peers* for a request as well as a set of *outbound peers*.

 3. A **terminal peer**.
 This is a client who received the request from one or more peers and has NOT forwarded it to any others.
 A terminal peer has only a set of *inbound peers*.

-A peer handling a request who has *outbound peers* (original requester, intermediary peer) must satisfy any of the following, for each outbound peer:
+A peer handling a request who has *outbound peers* (original requester, intermediary peer) MUST satisfy any of the following, for each outbound peer:

 1. Receives a "no more data" `Hash Response` (`hash_count=0`) from the peer.
 2. Sends the peer a `Cancel Request`.
 This could be induced by an explicit client action or e.g. a local timeout a client set on the request.
 3. The connection to the peer is lost.

-A peer handling a request who has *inbound peers* (intermediary peer, terminal peer) must satisfy any of the following, for each inbound peer:
+A peer handling a request who has *inbound peers* (intermediary peer, terminal peer) MUST satisfy any of the following, for each inbound peer:

 1. Sends a "no more data" response back to the peer.
 2. Receives a `Cancel Request`.
 3. The connection to the peer is lost.

-A request may be considered "concluded" and be safely deallocated (e.g. its Request ID forgotten) once a given peer role (above) has satisfied all conditions for all inbound and outbound peers.
+A request SHOULD be considered "concluded" and be safely deallocated (e.g. its Request ID forgotten) once a given peer role (above) has satisfied all conditions for all inbound and outbound peers.